Cetoscarus ocellatus: Description

 Juveniles are usually white with a thick orange band that surrounds the head, except snout and chin.
 They have a black circular spot on their dorsal fin and a thick orange band on their rounded tail.

 Females of the initial phase have a dark purple to reddish brown head, finely spotted with black ventrally.
-Body shows dorsally a broad, pale yellowish zonewhile below it is bluish gray.
+Body shows dorsally a broad, pale yellowish zone while below it is bluish gray.
 Scales are rimmed and spotted with black.
 Median fins are brownish red and caudal with a whitish crescent posteriorly.

 The brightly-coloured terminal males are green, scales are rimmed with pink, head and anterior body show numerous small pink spots.
 An orange line is running from mouth to anal fin.